-Deer Central delivers Wild Game Meat Hygiene training and assessment culminating in ‘Trained Hunter’ status.
+Deer Central delivers Wild Game Meat Hygiene training and assessment culminating in ‘Trained Hunter / Trained Person’ status.

 There are exemptions to certain regulations governing the meat industry which allow hunters to supply wild game.